gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-drawimage.md

     +var textureMatrixLocation = gl.getUniformLocation(program, "u_textureMatrix");

 And inside `drawImage` we need to set it so it will select the part of the texture we want.
-We know the texture coordinates are also a effectively a unit quad so it's very similar to what we've already done for the positions.
+We know the texture coordinates are also effectively a unit quad so it's very similar to what we've already done for the positions.

     *function drawImage(